 Touch base with your child’s teacher to check on your IEP or 504 plan, if you have one.
 Find out about any major projects or other assignments that are coming up this year.
-Ask what the teacher expects for homework and ask how you can communicate with the teacher to keep track completed and outstanding assignments.
+Ask what the teacher expects for homework and ask how you can communicate with the teacher to keep track of completed and outstanding assignments.

 4. Help Your Children with Homework: Set up a Study Schedule Based on What You Learn From Meeting with Their Teacher

 A great way to help your child is by setting up a study routine.
 Once again, set up a family meeting and figure out if they will have free time before or after homework.
-Agree to the time it should begin and then schedule for daily/weekly assignments for each subject, as well as for larger projects.
+Agree to the time it should begin and then schedule daily/weekly assignments for each subject, as well as larger projects.
 Also help your child come up with a system to turn in the completed assignments, as they often forget.

 To help them get started on their homework you can break down larger assignments into smaller, more manageable ones that are easier to tackle.
 When they are finished, be sure to check for accuracy and completeness.